LSEG-API-Samples/Article.RDPLibrary.Python.Xlwings/README.md

 This example project  is the first part of the series that demonstrate how to export financial data and report from Python/Jupyter application to Excel report file using xlwings CE and xlwings Pro libraries.
 The demo application uses content from [Refinitiv Data Platform (RDP)](https://developers.refinitiv.com/refinitiv-data-platform/refinitiv-data-platform-apis) as an example data.

-*Note*: All figures and reports demonstrate Time-Series 90 days data queried on 14th October 2020.
+*Note*: All figures and reports in the *rdp_xlwingsce_notebook.ipynb* notebook demonstrate Time-Series 90 days data queried on 14th October 2020.

 ## <a id="xlwings"></a>Introduction to xlwings